diehlpk/AnalyticStiffnessPython/README.md

 * bondbased1D.py : Runs the simulation for the one-dimensonal problem
 * bondbased2d.py : RUns the simulation for the two-dimensonal linear elastic problem
 * bondbased2d-tensile.py " Runs the simulation for the two-dimensional fracture problem using a tensile test geometry
-* bondbased2d-plate.py " Runs the simulation for the two-dimensional fracture problem using a pre-cracked square plate
+* bondbased2d-plate-soft.py " Runs the simulation for the two-dimensional fracture problem using a pre-cracked square plate with the soft loading (load in force)

 ## Usage